ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ``dpctl`` commands
 ##################

-For constructing OpenFlow messages and send to the switches, the controller relies on the ``dpctl`` utility to simplify the process.
-This is a management utility that enable some control over the OpenFlow switch.
-With this tool it is possible to add flows to the flow table, query for switch features and status, and change other configurations.
+For constructing OpenFlow messages and sending them to the switches, the controller relies on the ``dpctl`` utility to simplify the process.
+The ``dpctl`` is a management utility that enables some control over the OpenFlow switch.
+With this tool, it is possible to add flows to the flow table, query for switch features and status, and change other configurations.
 The ``DpctlExecute()`` function can be used by derived controllers to convert a variety of ``dpctl`` commands into OpenFlow messages and send it to the target switch.
 There's also the ``DpctlSchedule()`` variant, which can be used to schedule commands to be executed just after the handshake procedure between the controller and the switch (this can be useful for scheduling commands during the topology creation, before the simulation start).

 Check the `utility documentation
 <https://github.com/CPqD/ofsoftswitch13/wiki/Dpctl-Documentation>`_ for details
 on how to create the commands.
 Note that the documentation is intended for terminal usage in Unix systems, which is a little different from the usage in the ``DpctlExecute()`` function.
 For this module, ignore the options and switch reference, and consider only the command and the arguments.
-You will find some examples on this syntax at :ref:`qos-controller` source code.
+You can find some examples of this syntax at :ref:`qos-controller` source code.

 .. _extending-controller:

 Extending the controller
 ########################

-The ``OFSwitch13Controller`` base class provides the basic interface for controller implementation.
-For sending OpenFlow messages to the switches, preferably use the ``dpctl`` commands.
+The ``OFSwitch13Controller`` base class provides the necessary interface for controller implementation.
+It uses the ``dpctl`` commands for sending OpenFlow messages to the switches.
 The controller also uses OpenFlow message handlers to process different OpenFlow message received from the switches.
-Some handler methods can not be modified by derived class, as they must behave as already implemented.
-Other handlers can be overridden by derived controllers to proper handle packets sent from switch to controller and implement the desired control logic.
-The current implementation of these virtual handler methods does nothing: just free the received message and returns 0.
+Some handler methods cannot be modified by derived class, as they must behave as already implemented.
+Other handlers can be overridden by derived controllers to proper parse packets sent from switch to controller and implement the desired control logic.
+The current implementation of these virtual handler methods does
+nothing: only free the received message and returns 0.
 Note that handlers *must* free received messages (msg) when everything is fine.
-For ``HandleMultipartReply()`` implementation, note that there are several types of multipart replies that can be filtered.
+For ``HandleMultipartReply()`` implementation, note that several types of multipart replies can be filtered.

 In the ``OFSwitch13LearningController`` implementation, the ``HandlePacketIn()`` function is used to handle packet-in messages sent from switch to this controller.
-It look for L2 switching information, update the structures and send a packet-out back to the switch.
+It looks for L2 switching information, updates the structures and sends a packet-out back to the switch.
 The ``HandleFlowRemoved()`` is used to handle expired flow entries notified by the switch to this controller.
 It looks for L2 switching information and removes associated entry.